This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-An infant skull fracture settlement is the monetary award that some parents are able to win on behalf of a child that was wrongfully injured during or shortly after childbirth.
-A lawyer experienced in birth injury medical malpractice is a valuable ally in making sure that parents and children have the best chance of winning this compensation from a doctor, hospital, or insurance company, to help pay for the care the child will need as a result of the injury.
+An infant skull fracture settlement is the monetary award for a baby wrongfully injured during or shortly after childbirth.
+A lawyer experienced in birth injury medical malpractice is a valuable ally.
+They can make sure parents and children have the best chance of getting compensation to help pay for the care an injured child will need.

 Infant Skull Fractures

 Childbirth is complicated and fraught with risks and dangers, even with numerous advances in modern medicine.
 Many things can go wrong with the mother and the child, including an infant skull fracture.